hackference/code-of-conduct/code-of-conduct.md

-# Code of Conduct for {{ name }}
+# Code of Conduct for Hackference 2015

-{{ description }}
+Hackference is a conference and hackathon based around learning and inspiring developers to hack.

 We value the participation of each member of the community and want all attendees to have an enjoyable and fulfilling experience.
-Accordingly, all attendees of {{ name }} are expected to show respect and courtesy to other people throughout the event, whether they are officially part of a {{ name }} event or not.
+Accordingly, all attendees of Hackference 2015 are expected to show respect and courtesy to other people throughout the event, whether they are officially part of a Hackference 2015 event or not.

-To make clear what is expected, all delegates/attendees, speakers, exhibitors, organizers and volunteers at any {{ name }} event are required to conform to the following Code of Conduct.
+To make clear what is expected, all delegates/attendees, speakers, exhibitors, organizers and volunteers at any Hackference event are required to conform to the following Code of Conduct.
 Organisers will enforce this code throughout the event and you will be reminded of it at the start of the event and any subsequent days that this event occurs over.

+## TL;DR

+Don't be a jerk.
+And if someone asks you to stop, it's a good enough reason for you to do so.

+Also, this document may evolve between time of reading and the event so please re-familiarise yourself before the event.
+If you have any suggestions please make an issue here [https://github.com/hackference/code-of-conduct](https://github.com/hackference/code-of-conduct).

 ## The Short Version

-- {{ name }} is dedicated to providing a harassment-free {{ type }} experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
-We do not tolerate harassment of {{ name }} participants in any form.
+- Hackference 2015 is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+We do not tolerate harassment of Hackference 2015 participants in any form.

 - All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is *not appropriate* for any venue, including talks and socialising.

 - Be kind to others.
 Do not insult or put down other people.
 Behave professionally.
-Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for this {{ type }}.
+Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for this conference.

 - Attendees violating these rules may be asked to leave the event without a refund at the sole discretion of the organisers.

-In addition to these agreements, {{ name }} wants to be a friendly and welcoming place.
+In addition to these agreements, Hackference 2015 wants to be a friendly and welcoming place.
 We encourage all our attendees to act in the following manner:

 - Be friendly and patient.
 - Be welcoming towards everyone.
-This includes new attendees at {{ name }} and especially those who are still learning.
+This includes new attendees at Hackference 2015 and especially those who are still learning.
 - Be considerate of others and treat them as you wish to be treated.

 In short: *be excellent towards each other.*

-Thank you for helping make this a welcoming, friendly {{ type }} for all.
+Thank you for helping make this a welcoming, friendly conference for all.

 ## The Longer Version